Formulaically Anticipated Quandaries…

-That said, some of our guests do elect to hold one or more autograph sessions while on board; these generally happen in the last couple days of the cruise, and will be listed in our online and printed schedules.
+That said, some of our guests do elect to hold one or more autograph sessions while on board; these generally happen toward the end of the week, and will be listed in our online and printed schedules.

 *besides at Lake Wissahickon Autograph-Collecting Camp; that doesn’t count.

 I have medical, dietary, or other special needs requests for the cruise line.
 What should I do?

 For guests with medical, dietary or other special needs, Holland America has a thorough FAQ regarding the subject.
 Passengers with such needs should submit a Special Requirements Information (SRI) form.
 (You’ll need your HAL booking number to complete the form.)

 NOTE: guests with non-life threatening dietary restrictions should contact the Ship Services Department at 1-800-541-1576 and ask them to add that information as a note in your booking.

 You must submit special needs requests directly to HAL, as they must handle them directly.
 JoCo Cruise cannot process these requests.